-As a reaction to middlemen taking much of the profits, the farmers and fishermen decided that they could collectively display and sell their own "catch of the day" as well as produce and get to keep more of the money for themselves.
+- As a reaction to middlemen taking much of the profits, the farmers and fishermen decided that they could collectively display and sell their own "catch of the day" as well as produce in order to get to keep more of the money for themselves.

 The backside of the market borders the waterfront of Elliott Bay and many restaurants offer a view along with their proffered food and drinks.

 After looking over the selection of restaurants we chose to have lunch at The Athenian Inn which had been in business since 1909.
 Its address is 1517 Pike Place and the hours of operation were from early in the morning until 7:00pm in the evening.

 In addition to old fashioned recipes like clam hash, kippers and omelets, they served lobsters, steaks and more.
 For refreshments they had an old fashioned soda fountain, numerous wines from the Northwest and a huge selection of beers (150 of them!) from around the world with 16 of them on tap.

 I enjoyed a wonderful order of fresh sea bass with a sweet and sour sauce which was delicious.
 My mother and niece enjoyed their selections as well.

 Pike Place Market - The Soul of Seattle

 Suggestion: If you desire to check out Pike Place Market for yourself, parking is very limited so plan to take a cab or have someone drop you off and arrange to pick you up at an agreed upon time.

 Anyone visiting Seattle needs to check out Pike Place Market for the entertainment value of seeing the fish being thrown as well as experiencing the vibrant farmer's market atmosphere which has made this the historic spot where people gather whether they are sightseeing or purchasing their fish and veggies and flowers for dinner that night.